bonniepeters/100DaysOfCode/logs.md

 **Today's Progress**: I made it a whole week coding eveyday!

-**Thoughts** Though I like working through code challenges, I would like to also be working on a project, so I will probably return to my latest projet and then try to find another idea.
+**Thoughts**: Though I like working through code challenges, I would like to also be working on a project, so I will probably return to my latest projet and then try to find another idea.

 **Link(s) to work**
 1. [Updated Portfolio Siter to Include (React.js)](https://github.com/bonniepeters/bonniepeters)